influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

   |> timeWeightedAvg(unit: 5s)
 ```

-In this example, the `_value` in the table below shows output data from the `temperature` field in the `machinery` measurement.
-The function `timeWeightedAvg` takes the average of the temperature every 5 seconds.
-For the following output data:

 | stationID | _start                   | _stop                    | _value             |
 |:-----     | -----                    | -----                    |             ------:|